 FUTURES facilitates the local Take Stock in Children (TSIC) program which offers its students college tuition scholarships, caring volunteer mentors, and hope for a better life.
 Take Stock in Children Volusia raises funds for these scholarships through individual, community, civic and private donations.
 All contributions currently are matched 100% through legislative funding for the Stanley Tate STARS (Scholarships For At-Risk Students) Program through the Florida Prepaid Scholarship Foundation.
 Students selected into the program must maintain a 2.5 weighted cumulative GPA throughout high school, attend required events and meet with a volunteer adult mentor on school campus for 30 minutes weekly during the school year.
 They must also remain alcohol, crime, drug, and gang free.

-The Teacher of the Year event, presented by AdventHealth on 1/18/19, is a time for FUTURES and all its partners to celebrate one teacher from every school who has brought something extra special to the table of education and our students
+The Teacher of the Year event is a time for FUTURES and our community to celebrate one teacher from every school who has brought something extra special to the table of education and our students.

 - Teacher Recruitment